cit5940-23sp/Haystack_Database/README.md

 ## 5940 topics covered in code implementation
-An explanation of we achieved meaningful and rigorous use of material from three units in this course
+An explanation of how we achieved meaningful and rigorous use of material from three units in this course

 ### Data structures
-1. LinkedList
+1. LinkedList (To store the list of photos that a User has)
-2. Treeset
+2. TreeSet (
+3. TreeMap (To map the unique key ID of users to thier corresponding User object, to map the indexing between key and whiuch haystack it is stored in)
-3. Priority Queue (with custom Comparator implementation)
+4. Priority Queue (with custom Comparator implementation)
-4. 2D arrays
-5. Tuple
-6. ArrayList
-7. HashSet
+5. 2D arrays (To create a map of the location of each user via latitude and longitude coordinates)
+6. Tuple (To store the coordinates of each User on the 2D array, to store distance and User pair for friend recommendation search, to store a mapping between an indexFile and its corresponding haystack)
+7. ArrayList (To create the 2D array, to store list of haystacks)
+8. HashSet (To store the list of friends that a User has, and to store the Users located in a particular location in the 2D array)

-Indexing
+### Indexing
 1. Quadratic indexing
+2. Linear indexing

-Graph
+### Graph
+1. Graph represented in an adjacency list
-1. BFS traversal
+2. BFS traversal
-2. Heuristic search
+3. Heuristic search

+### Others
+1. RandomFileAccess